AHRQ Research Priorities and Compliance Guidance

 AHRQ's Research Priority Areas

-- Research to improve health care patient safety.
+- Research to improve healthcare quality and patient safety.

-Research to Improve Health Care Patient Safety
+Research to Improve Healthcare Patient Safety

 - Identification of risks, hazards, and patient harm.